So, not that I'm condoning overindulging in the hard stuff, but it happens. Especially after a night of binge drinking, like on New Year's Eve.

 4. Pop a pill when you wake up

 Popping a pain killer before bed can worsen stomach aches, but popping one the next morning may be helpful in alleviating that headache!
+Another way to alleviate a headache?
+This.

 5. Wash your face